Dadiya-Harsh/mcp-server-suite/README.md

 ## Adding New Tools

-You can add new tools by creating Python modules and registering them with the MCP server.
+Add new tools by creating Python modules and registering them with the MCP server.
 See [`web_search_tavily.py`](web_search_tavily.py) for an example.
+The platform is designed to support any future tool or integration you need.

 ## Roadmap

-- Add more built-in tools (e.g., file management, scheduling, notifications)
+- Add more built-in tools (file management, scheduling, notifications, etc.)
-- Improve documentation and usage examples
+- Expand documentation and usage examples
 - Add authentication and security features
-- Support for more transports and deployment options
+- Support more transports and deployment options

 ## Contributing